 Format: DVD from Rockford Public Library on The New Portable.

-If I told you that I was looking forward to watching the fourth Friday the 13th movie, called Friday the 13th: The Final Chapter.
+If I told you that I was looking forward to watching the fourth Friday the 13th movie, called Friday the 13th: The Final Chapter, you'd likely think I was lying.
 A big part of that lack of desire comes directly from the fact that I know it was nothing like the final chapter of the series.
 There are some really well-done slasher movies, of course, and the original in this series is a classic for a lot of reasons.
 The second one introduces Jason Voorhees as the killer and the third introduces his now-iconic hockey mask.
 What the hell could the fourth one offer?

 The answer to that is a hell of a lot of dead teenagers.
 I mean, that was expected given the nature of the series and the placement of this one in the series.
 There’s going to be a lot of dead kids by the end of it, mostly killed with a variety of bladed weapons.
 Friday the 13th: The Final Chapter is going to follow the standard “plot” structure of the series.
 We’ll get a couple of initial kills from Jason, we’ll set up all of the cannon fodder (and the final girl), we’ll have some gratuitous nudity for a bit, the kids will more or less pair off for sex, and Jason will kill them for their sins.